konsoletyper/teavm/README.md

 Now you can execute `mvn clean package` and get the generated `war` file.
 Deploy this `war` in Tomcat or another container, or simply unzip it and open the `index.html` page.

+It is much easier to develop TeaVM applications using Eclipse.
+If you prefer Eclipse, please read [this tutorial](wiki/Eclipse-tutorial).

 There is also the [teavm-samples](teavm-samples) module, containing examples of TeaVM-based projects.